2015 Sun Belt Conference softball tournament

-The 2015 Sun Belt Conference softball tournament will be held at the Bobcat Softball Complex on the campus of the Texas State University in San Marcos, Texas, from May 6 through May 9, 2015.
-The tournament winner will earn the Sun Belt Conference's automatic bid to the 2015 NCAA Division I softball tournament.
-Day one of the tournament acts as a single elimination tournament, while Day 2 begins a double elimination format among the remaining 4 teams.
-The championship game will be winner takes all.
-Days 1 & 2 of the tournament will be streamed via sunbeltsports.org.
-Days 3 and 4 of the tournament (semifinals & championship) will be televised on ESPN3.
+The 2015 Sun Belt Conference softball tournament was held at the Bobcat Softball Complex on the campus of the Texas State University in San Marcos, Texas, from May 6 through May 9, 2015.
+The tournament winner earned the Sun Belt Conference's automatic bid to the 2015 NCAA Division I softball tournament.
+Day one of the tournament acted as a single elimination tournament, while Day 2 bggan a double elimination format among the remaining 4 teams.
+The championship game was winner takes all.
+Days 1 & 2 of the tournament were streamed via sunbeltsports.org.
+Days 3 and 4 of the tournament (semifinals & championship) were televised on ESPN3.